 The John Anson Ford Amphitheatre was built in 1920 as the site of The Pilgrimage Play.
-The author, Christine Wetherill Stevenson, believed the rugged beauty of the Cahuenga Pass would provide a dramatic outdoor setting for the play.
-Together with Mrs. Chauncey D. Clark, she purchased this land along with that on which the Hollywood Bowl now sits.
-A wooden, outdoor amphitheatre was built on this site and the play was performed by noted actors every summer from 1920 to 1929, until the original structure was destroyed by a brush fire in October of 1929.
+The author, Christine Wetherill Stevenson, an heiress to the Pittsburgh Paint fortune, believed the rugged beauty of the Cahuenga Pass would provide a dramatic outdoor setting for her play.
+Together with Marie Rankin Clarke, she purchased this land along with that on which the Hollywood Bowl now sits.
+A wooden, outdoor amphitheatre designed by architect Bernard Maybeck was built on this site and the play was performed by noted actors every summer from 1920 to 1929, until the original structure was destroyed by a brush fire in October of 1929.

-The present theatre, constructed of poured concrete and designed in the style of ancient Judaic architecture to resemble the gates of Jerusalem, was built on the same site and opened in 1931.
-The Pilgrimage Play was again performed here until 1964, interrupted only by World War II.
-In 1941 the land was deeded to the County of Los Angeles.
-The Pilgrimage Play continued to be presented until a lawsuit in 1964 forced its closure because of its religious nature.
+The present theatre, constructed of poured concrete and designed by architect William Lee Woollett in the style of ancient Judaic architecture to resemble the gates of Jerusalem, was built on the same site and opened in 1931.
+The Pilgrimage Play was again performed here until 1964, with brief periodic interruptions, such as those caused by World War II and the construction of the Hollywood Freeway.
+In 1941, the land was deeded to the County of Los Angeles.
+The Pilgrimage Play continued to be presented until a lawsuit in 1964 forced its closure due to its religious nature.

+The 1,200-seat amphitheatre and an 87-seat indoor black box theatre built underneath the amphitheatre in 1971 were used intermittently for theatre, jazz concerts and dance performances throughout the 1960s and ‘70s.
+Highlights include a series of concerts by Jascha Heifetz and Gregor Piatigorsky in 1961, a 1964 production of King Lear directed by John Houseman, and a long-running, free jazz concert series featuring such legends as Chet Baker, Stan Kenton and Louis Bellson.
 In 1976, the Pilgrimage Theatre was renamed the John Anson Ford Theatre in honor of the late LA County Supervisor's significant support of the arts.
 John Anson Ford (1883-1983) helped found the Los Angeles County Arts Commission, encouraged the Board of Supervisors to support the building of The Music Center and led the County's acquisition of Descanso Gardens, among many other achievements.
-The theatre was used intermittently for Shakespearean theater, jazz concerts and dance performances until former County Supervisor Ed Edelman revived the historic theatre, spurring the creation of the Ford Amphitheatre summer season (originally called "Summer Nights at the Ford") in 1993 and obtaining funding for capital improvements to the facility.
+After a brief stint as one of LA’s premiere punk music venues in the late 1980s (with legendary performances by Red Hot Chili Peppers, Jane’s Addiction and the Ramones), the amphitheatre received renewed support from Los Angeles County thanks to former County Supervisor Ed Edelman, who obtained funding for initial capital improvements to the facility and spurred the creation of the Ford Amphitheatre summer season (originally called "Summer Nights at the Ford") in 1993.

-Under the guidance of the Los Angeles County Arts Commission, the Ford summer season was designed to enable Los Angeles County music, dance and theatre groups to produce successfully in a major venue.
+Originally a program of the Los Angeles County Arts Commission (what is now the Department of Arts & Culture), the Ford's summer season was designed to enable Los Angeles County music, dance, film and theatre groups to produce successfully in a major venue.
 Unlike a typical presenting model, groups and producers are selected through a competitive application process and receive front of house, production and marketing support, while keeping the bulk of the box office proceeds.
 From that first summer series in 1993, the program has blossomed, supporting hundreds of local arts organizations and producers over the years.

-Today, the Ford Theatres are dedicated to presenting a diverse roster of events representing music and dance styles reflective of the communities that comprise Los Angeles County.
-In addition to its multidisciplinary summer season, the Ford presents interactive participatory arts events at its amphitheatre in Hollywood and at public sites across the County, making it a hub where Angelenos can experience genuine LA.
+The Ford Theatres is dedicated to presenting a diverse roster of events representing music and dance styles reflective of the communities that comprise Los Angeles County.
+In addition to its multidisciplinary summer season, the Ford presents interactive participatory arts events at its amphitheatre in Hollywood and at public sites across the County, as well as a Saturday morning family series that is free for children.